MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Back up and restore considerations.
 - Cross-regional versus regional disaster recovery decision criteria.

+## High availability within an Azure region

-## Design considerations for high availability within an Azure region
+Review design considerations and recommendations for high availability within an Azure region for an SAP enterprise scenario.

+### Design considerations for high availability

 With high availability, the focus is to provide availability for SAP software's single point of failure, such as with: